 After it decides your case, the ARB must send you a copy of its order by certified mail.
 If you are not satisfied with the ARB's decision, you have the right to appeal to district court.
-As an alternative to district court, you may appeal through binding arbitration or the State Office of Administrative Hearings (SOAH) if you meet the qualifying criteria.
+As an alternative to district court, you may appeal through regular binding arbitration or the State Deadline for Filing Protests with the ARB